bogeeee/restfuncs/readme.md

 On some requests, the browser will not make preflights for legacy reason.
 These are called [Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests).
 Restfuncs blocks them accordingly, but your methods can, if needed for some situations, be opted in for such calls by decorating them with `@safe()` which indicates, that you are sure, they make read operations only.
 See the JDDoc of `import {@safe} from "restfuncs-server"`

 ## Hardening security for the paranoid
-- Set `RestfuncsOptions.csrfProtection` to `csrfToken` and implement the csrf token handover.
+- Set `RestfuncsOptions.csrfProtectionMode` to `csrfToken` and implement the csrf token handover.
 - TODO: List all sorts of disableXXX options to disable unneeded features

 ## Runtime arguments typechecking (shielding against evil input)